Prakash Karat

 Prakash Karat (born 7 February 1948) is an Indian Communist politician.
-He was the General Secretary of the Communist Party of India (Marxist) from 2005 to 2015.
+He was the general secretary of the Communist Party of India (Marxist) from 2005 to 2015.
+He served as interim coordinator of CPI(M) after the death of incumbent General Secretary Sitaram Yechury.

-Education and early career
+Early life and education

-Prakash Karat was born in Letpadan, Burma on 7 February 1948.
+Prakash Karat was born in Letpadan, Burma, on 7 February 1948, to a Nair family.
 His father worked as a clerk in the Burma Railways, where he had sought employment during the British Raj.
 Prakash Karat's family hailed from Elappully, Palakkad, Kerala.
-Prakash Karat lived in Palakkad till the age of five before returning to Burma where he lived with his family till the age of nine, when his family left Burma for good in 1957.
+Prakash Karat lived in Palakkad till the age of five before returning to Burma where he lived with his family till the age of nine, when his family left Burma and returned to India in 1957.

-Karat studied in the Madras Christian College Higher Secondary School in Chennai.
+Karat studied at the Madras Christian College Higher Secondary School in Chennai.
 On finishing school, he won the first prize in an all-India essay competition on the Tokyo Olympics.
 He was sent on a ten-day visit to the Tokyo Olympics in 1964 as a result.
-He went to the Madras Christian College as an undergraduate student in economics, winning the prize for best all round student on graduation.
+He went to the Madras Christian College, Chennai as an undergraduate student in economics, winning the prize for best all-round student on graduation.

 Encouraged by the Scottish theologian Duncan B. Forrester, one of his college professors, he got a scholarship to Britain's University of Edinburgh, for a master's degree in politics.
-In 1970 he received an MSc degree from the University of Edinburgh for the thesis "Language and politics in modern India".
+In 1970 he received an MSc degree from the University of Edinburgh for the thesis "Language and Politics in Modern India".
 At Edinburgh he became active in student politics and met Professor Victor Kiernan, the well-known Marxist historian.
 His political activism began with anti-apartheid protests at the university, for which he was rusticated.
-The rustication was suspended on good behaviour.
+The rustication was later suspended on good behaviour.